When it comes to having a great LinkedIn profile, there are 5 most important things to consider.

 The default profile headline is just ok.

-But, you can leverage the capabilities of the headline further by adding your own custom text there.
+But, you can leverage the capabilities of the headline further by adding your custom text there.

 If you are a creative person and want to stand out from the crowd, then the profile headline is one place where you can try your creativity.

-The best headline is the one that uses both creativity and the keyword rich text in equal proportions.
+The best headline is the one that uses both creativity and keyword-rich text in equal proportions.

 Tip: Do not make your headline creative at the cost of keywords.